 Material: Reinforced composite material

 The Ctug cart is one of the most versatile carts on the market.
-Carrying boats up to 300 pounds, this cart can easily tread over the most rugged of terrain, while only being 10 pounds itself.
-Puncture-free wheels, heavy duty rubber tread, and a lightweight design make this cart a fantastic option for those who choose a wilder put-in.
+Carrying kayaks and canoes up to 300 pounds, this cart can easily tread over the most rugged of terrain, while only being 10 pounds itself.
+Puncture-free wheels, heavy-duty rubber tread, and a lightweight composite material design make this kayak cart a fantastic option for those who choose a wilder put-in.
+The puncture-free wheels mean you will never have to deal with a flat tire and the cat is made from UV-resistant and non-corrosive plastics and stainless steel to ensure its longevity and durability.
+Its tool free assembly means it can be put together in under a minute, so you can get your kayak to the water that much faster.
+It can also be taken apart easily and quickly and stowed away inside the kayak while you are out on the water.
+The adjustable pads also help ensure a much better fit for most kayaks.

 4. Hobie Heavy Duty Plug In Kayak Cart